'Total' lockdown for Chile capital after virus spike - France 24

 "The month of May is being hard on our country and we have to take appropriate actions at the right time to stop this disease," Manalich said.

-He added that the health system was able to cope, as fatalities remain low.
+He added that the health system was able to cope, as deaths remain low, with 347 from COVID-19 since March 3.

 Health authorities said the South American country had 553 ventilators available as of Wednesday, and more units would be added in the coming days.